Appendix

 At least with this example, pretty negligible–well less than 1% mean absolute error.
 It might matter more in other places and with other scales though.
 The reason

-, which calculates a geodetic surface area.Because for the time being
+st_areaknows how to estimate areas is because it invokeslwgeom::st_geod_area, which calculates a geodetic surface area.Because for the time being

-is a fair bit faster.
+sf::plotis a fair bit faster.
 However, this recent twitter thread suggests that may change soon.By using

-that has break values based on those properties.
-In our example, we found the breaks usingquantile
+mutatewithcutthat has break values based on those properties.
+In our example, we found the breaks usingquantileand different probabilities/percentile levels that creating tertiles of area.

 1.2.2 Code